dexeme/encrypthat/README.md

 # EncryptHat

 EncryptHat is a mobile application developed in Flutter.
-It was designed as a final challenge for admission to the Security in Computing Laboratory at UFSC.
 The application is capable of scanning Bluetooth devices and storing them in a list.
 It also allows the user to generate a custom-sized key pair, and then sign the list of devices using the private key.
 Finally, it verifies the signature's validity using the public key.

 ## How to Use